bioasp/caspo/docs/usage.rst

 Command Line Interface
 ----------------------

 The command line interface (CLI) of **caspo** offers various subcommands:

 * *learn*: for learning a family of (nearly) optimal logical networks
 * *classify*: for classifying a family of networks wrt their I/O behaviors
 * *design*: for designing experiments to discriminate a family of I/O behaviors
 * *predict*: for predicting based on a family of networks and I/O behaviors
 * *control*: for controlling a family of logical networks in several intervention scenarios
-* *visualize*: for basic visualization
+* *visualize*: for basic visualization of the subcommands outputs
 * *test*: for running all subcommands using various examples

 Next, we will see how to run each subcommand and describe their outputs.